Pub: Public bar

 The public bar, or tap room, was where the working class were expected to congregate and drink.
 It had unfurnished floorboards, sometimes covered with sawdust to absorb the spitting and spillages (known as "spit and sawdust"), bare bench seats and stools.
 Drinks were generally lower-quality beers and liquors.
 Public bars were seen as exclusive areas for only men; strictly enforced social etiquettes barred women from entering public bars (some pubs did not lift this rule until the 1980s).
 In the Manchester area, the public bar was known as the "vault", other rooms being the lounge and snug as usual elsewhere.
 The vault was a men-only bar, meant for working men in their dirty working clothes.

 This style was in marked contrast to the adjacent saloon or lounge bar which, by the early 20th century, was where male or accompanied female middle-class drinkers would drink.
 It had carpeted floors, upholstered seats, and a wider selection of better quality drinks that cost a penny or two more than those served in the public bar.

 By the mid-20th century, the standard of the public bar had generally improved.
+Many were built between the world wars as part of the "improved" pub movement and as "roadhouse" inns—with large car parks to attract passing trade.
 Pub patrons only had to choose between economy and exclusivity (or youth and age: a jukebox or dartboard).
 By the 1970s, divisions between saloons and public bars were being phased out, usually by the removal of the dividing wall or partition.
 While the names of saloon and public bar may still be seen on the doors of pubs, the prices (and often the standard of furnishings and decoration) are the same throughout the premises.
 Most present day pubs now comprise one large room, although with the advent of gastropubs, some establishments have returned to maintaining distinct rooms or areas.

 Snug

-The "snug" was a small private room or area which typically had access to the bar and a frosted glass window, set above head height.
-A higher price was paid for beer in the snug and nobody could look in and see the drinkers.
-It was not only the wealthy visitors who would use these rooms.
-The snug was for patrons who preferred not to be seen in the public bar.
-Ladies would often enjoy a private drink in the snug in a time when it was frowned upon for women to be in a pub.
+The "snug" was a small private room or area, typically with access to the bar and a frosted glass window above head height.
+Customers in the snug paid a higher price for beer and nobody could look in and see the drinkers.
+Not only did wealthy visitors use these rooms, but also patrons who preferred not to be seen in the public bar.
+Ladies often enjoyed a private drink in the snug in a time when many frowned on women visiting a pub.
 The local police officer might nip in for a quiet pint, the parish priest for his evening whisky, or lovers for a rendezvous.

-Campaign for Real Ale (CAMRA) have surveyed the 50,000 pubs in Britain and they believe that there are very few pubs that still have classic snugs.
+The Campaign for Real Ale (CAMRA) has surveyed the 50,000 pubs in Britain and it believes that there are very few pubs that still have classic snugs.
 These are on a historic interiors list in order that they can be preserved.